unoplatform/uno/doc/articles/features/status-bar-theme-color.md

     ```

 6. Subscribe to the `UISettings.ColorValuesChanged` event from `App.xaml.cs`:
-    > Note that the instance of `UISettings` is kept to prevent it from being disposed when going out of scope, which will dispose the event subscription.
+    > Note that the instance of `UISettings` is kept to prevent it from being disposed when going out of scope, which would otherwise dispose the event subscription.
     ```cs
     public sealed partial class App : Application
     {